 2 BUDGETS, 1 LOOK: GARDEN GREEN

 "April showers bring May flowers".
-That is what comes to mind when we see this design.
-Although it seems like we will be getting all of the rain from April in this week alone.
-Making it that beautiful time of year where everything is lush and green and blooming.
-And that is what inspired this post.
+That is what came to mind when we originally styled this table.
+Now it's hot and dry but we're throwing it back to that beautiful time of year where everything is lush and green and blooming.

 We weren't able to recreate the hanging floral installation as in the inspiration picture, but the overall look and feel is the same.
 It's like an enchanted garden party with vibrant flowers and fresh green accents.
 As always, this post will breakdown how to create this look at two different price points using our rentals.